fouliex/SelfDrivingCarFindingLaneLine/README.md

 The pipeline will not work:

-1. If the car makes a sharp turn, there may not be a lot of marking lanes for identification
+1. If the vehicle makes a sharp turn, it will not detect the lane lines.
-2. Sunny sun light on the road may create high contrast on the road therefore causing low lane markings.
+2. Abright sunlight on the  road may create an high contrast which may make itthe pipeline to detect the lane lines.
-3. Pot hole on the road may seem like lane mark therefore the identification of lane might be incorrect
+3. Pot holes on the road may seem like lane lines therefore the detection of them might be incorrect.

 # Possible Improvement to the Pipeline